NebulaAnish/Transaction-App/README.md

 Demo Link: http://nebulaanish.pythonanywhere.com/

-Test Account=> username: user / password: user
+Test Account=> username: user / password: user12345

 ## Environment Setup:
   To use same version of tools as were used during development please setup your virtual environment with the settings in requirements.txt to make sure things don't break with a different version.